Quarkten/pi-computer-vision/README.md

+# Pi Computer Vision (with MediaPipe Hands + Face Detection)

-Fast real-time face and hand detection using OpenCV on Raspberry Pi with OV7251 grayscale camera.
+Real-time face and hand detection using OpenCV and MediaPipe Hands on Raspberry Pi with OV7251 grayscale camera.

 ## Requirements
 - Raspberry Pi 4 or 5